aleaxit/gmpy/docs/intro.rst

 Introduction to gmpy2
 =====================

-gmpy2 is a C-coded Python extension module that supports several multiple-precision arithmetic libaries.
+gmpy2 is a C-coded Python extension module that supports multiple-precision arithmetic. gmpy2 is the successor to the original gmpy module.
+The gmpy module only supported the GMP multiple-precision library. gmpy2 adds support for the MPFR (correctly rounded real floating-point arithmetic) and MPC (correctly rounded complex floating-point arithmetic) libraries. gmpy2 also updates the API and naming conventions to be more consistent and support the additional functionality.

 The following libraries are supported:

 * GMP for integer and rational arithmetic

   Home page: http://gmplib.org
 * MPIR is based on the GMP library but adds support for Microsoft's Visual Studio compiler.
+It is used to create the Windows binaries.

   Home page: http://www.mpir.org
 * MPFR for correctly rounded real floating-point arithmetic